Lhskillz/Consumer-Complaints-Analysis/README.md

-# Consumer-Complaints-Analysis
+# Customer-Complaints-Analysis

 A data analysis project focused on exploring consumer complaint trends, customer issues, response performance, and complaint channels using Excel, PowerPoint, and Power BI to generate actionable business insights.

 ---
-# Consumer Complaints Analysis
+# Customer Complaints Analysis
 ---
 ## Table of Contents
 ---